CraftAcademy/workshop/walkthroughs/step15.md

 #### Adding Students

-Students will be added as a separate class and added by uploading a datafile in csv format (comma separated).
+Students will be added as a separate class by uploading a datafile.
 Each student can be assigned to multiple Deliveries and thus be issued several Cartificates.

 A user story: